Xyclade/MachineLearning/Readme.md

 | 200     					| 1197 (85.68%)	| 16 (1.15%)	| 184 (13.17%)|
 | 400     					| 1219 (87.26%)	| 13 (0.93%)	| 165 (11.81%)|

 Interestingly enough, the algorithm works best with only 50 features.
 However, if you recall that there were still *stop words* in the top 50 classification terms which could explain this result.
 If you look at how the values change as the amount of features increase (starting at 100), you can see that with more features, the overall result increases.
-Note that there are a group of unknown emails.
+Note that there is a group of unknown emails.
 For these emails the [prior](#prior) was equal for both classes.
 Note that this also is the case if there are no feature words for ham nor spam in the email, because then the algorithm would classify it 50% ham 50% spam.

 If we change the path to ```easyHam2Path``` and rerun the code for we get the following results: